external-link Deutsch

 As a special feature, you can use novelibre in combination with dedicated timeline software such as the free Timeline which opens up completely new possibilities for planning of the narrative plot.

-As a computer program, novelibre has to save its data somehow.
+As a computer program, novelibre has to save its data.
 To do this, it uses an open and well-documented file format, so that nobody has to worry that his novel will at some point “be stuck in the program and no longer wants to come out”.

 Last but not least, this online manual provides a comprehensive documentation of the novelibre features.